In this post, Mary shares the tips that helped her top HSC Mathematics for NSW.

 It is crucial to allocate time goals for each question e.g. Finish Question 14 (incl. sub questions) in 10-15 minutes.
 This helps you finish the exam on time but can also give you extra time to check your answers!
 Consequently, maximising your marks.

-NOTE: These tips can also be applied across other subjects.
+NOTE: These tips can also be applied to other subjects.